15 Frugal Workshop Storage Ideas

-Here's a solution for keeping all your table saw paraphernalia— push sticks, miter fence, extra blades, wrenches—in easy reach and free of sawdust.
+Here's a clever storage solution for keeping all your table saw paraphernalia— push sticks, miter fence, extra blades, wrenches—in easy reach and free of sawdust.
 Attach a plastic storage basket under one side of the saw table with four pieces of stout, vinyl-coated wire.
 Table saw designs vary, but most have predrilled holes in the wing edges, and you may be able to temporarily loosen a couple of bolts under the table, like we did, to twist the wire on and retighten the bolts to hold it.
 For best storage, add a plywood shelf or two, drilled out with a large spade bit so it won't collect dust.
 Attach the shelves with 3/4-in. machine screws through the plastic into the plywood.

 Safer Blade Disposal

 Save that empty spice container with a removable lid—it makes a great blade disposal container in the workshop.
 That's what reader Bill Nelson does!
 The container is durable and can hold several used utility blades, damaged nails and other sharp objects to be thrown away without cutting the trash bag open or posing a hazard in the shop.